-We are pleased to be working in partnership with the following schools (click on the name of the school to be taken to their biography):
+We are pleased to be working in partnership with the following schools (use the dropdown menu to be taken to their biography):

 Our family ethos is one which we are proud of and all decisions are focused on what is best for the students.
 Our curriculum centres on developing the whole child ensuring that each individual makes progress from their own starting point, whatever that may be, in whatever form that takes.
 It is broad and varied, ensuring opportunities remain open and all students' talents and strengths are celebrated and challenged to improve further.
 Where appropriate, curriculum and provision is personalised to suit our students' needs.

 We have been using GL Assessment's Complete Digital Solution now for 6 years to support with tracking progress in key areas such as reading and English, maths and Science, highlight and anticipate potential barriers to learning and track achievement against potential.
 Staff across the academy use this information daily to inform their planning, communicate with parents and highlight needs for intervention both inside and outside the classroom.

 Working with GL Assessment as a Centre of Assessment Excellence enables us to fulfil our commitment to be an outward-facing Academy who is as willing to share good practice as it is open to learn and collaborate - all good learner attributes that we also ask of our own students.

 We are a happy school where high standards and expectations lead to outstanding academic results for all our students.
 Respect for each other and high standards of behaviour are values which we all share and for which we are all responsible.